didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 In late 2019, there was opening for a mobile development position for the project I was working on.
 We needed a new mobile developer as our colleague who was doing it before switched projects.
 At that point, I had only spent less than 2 months building mobile apps and that was more than 2 years before.
 But because it was an urgent need, I decided to help by switching from web to mobile development on the project.

 Despite my will to help, the mobile side of the project was still new to me.
 To be able to contribute, I needed to learn how everything worked and how mobile development was done at Mirego.
 For that, I used company time to learn as this was an integral part of my job content.
-In less than a month, I was already able to contribue to the project.
-The learning was fast, fun, exciting and was on all done on company time.
+In less than 2 months, I was already able to contribue to the project.
+The learning was fast, fun, exciting and was all done on company time.

 But